eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

     }
 }
 ```
+> [!IMPORTANT]
-***Important:*** The filter chains are loaded by eddie core before the context of the outbound-connector is built.
+> The filter chains are loaded by eddie core before the context of the outbound-connector is built.
-Consequently, `Beans` that are part of the outbound-connector are ***not*** available in the security config.
+> Consequently, `Beans` that are part of the outbound-connector are ***not*** available in the security config.
-Nevertheless, you can access e.g. `@Values` that are instantiated by eddie core.
+> Nevertheless, you can access e.g. `@Values` that are instantiated by eddie core.

 ## Configuration